viper-adnan/Warez/README.md

 ## Anime (**Hentai pages are NOT allowed!**)
 - [/r/animepiracy wiki](https://anonym.to/?https://www.removeddit.com/r/animepiracy/wiki/index) - Lists for sourcing Anime streaming sites, manga sites, and more.
 - [/r/animepiracy](https://anonym.to/?https://www.removeddit.com/r/animepiracy) - This sub is about streaming and torrent websites for anime.
-- [/r/sjain_guides](https://anonym.to/?https://www.removeddit.com/r/sjain_guides/) - Guides and downloads for CS:GO, Windows 10 gaming optimisations, and more
+- [/r/sjain_guides](https://anonym.to/?https://www.removeddit.com/r/sjain_guides/) - Guides and downloads for CS:GO, Windows 10 gaming optimisations, and more.
 - [9Anime Downloader](https://anonym.to/?https://anonembed.xyz/9anime/) - Download Full Seasons from 9anime.
 - [Animes.so](https://anonym.to/?https://www.animes.so) - (needs registration to see content) - Downloads, DL-Links for all sorts of Animes.
 - [Alternatives to Kiss websites](https://anonym.to/?https://www.removeddit.com/r/KissCartoon/wiki/alternatives) - /r/KissCartoon wiki page with lots of anime sites.